California Senate Bill 1386 (2002): Sections

 Enactment of a requirement for notification to any resident of California whose unencrypted personal information was, or is reasonably believed to have been, acquired by an unauthorized person.
-This requires an agency, person or business that conducts business in California and owns or licenses to computerized 'personal information,' to disclose any breach of security (to any resident whose unencrypted data is believed to have been disclosed).
+This requires an agency, person or business that conducts business in California and owns or licenses computerized 'personal information,' to disclose any breach of security (to any resident whose unencrypted data is believed to have been disclosed).

 The bill mandates various mechanisms and procedures with respect to many aspects of this scenario, subject also to other defined provisions.

 Any agency that owns or licenses computerized data that includes personal information shall disclose any breach of the security of the system following discovery or notification of the breach in the security of the data to any resident of California whose unencrypted personal information was, or is reasonably believed to have been, acquired by an unauthorized person.
 An out-of-state corporation that has personal information relating to a California resident would fall under this statute.
 A question on minimum contacts would then ensue as to whether an action may be brought in California to enforce the California resident's rights under the statute.

 Corporations with no physical locations in California are not subject to California law.
-SB 1386 no more impacts a Delaware corporation with no presence in California than do California laws regarding vehicle emissions.
 That SB 1386 would affect an out-of-state corporation is based on the notion of 'quasi in rem' jurisdiction, a notion that the Supreme Court invalidated in Shaffer v.
 Heitner.

 Corporations can determine whether they are subject to this statute by reviewing the following questions: